skip to main content

 All Senior Final Transcripts will be sent to the colleges listed on your Senior Exit Survey after final grades have been posted.
 If you need an official transcript prior to this please use the transcript request form below.
 Official Transcripts should not be requested unless you are specifically directed by a university/program.
 Please include the email from the University or program making the request and carefully follow their directions.
 Please allow 2-3 days to process requests.

 River City High School has partnered with Parchment to order and send your transcript and other credentials securely.
-This link will open a new browser.
+RCHS may only access transcripts for the Graduating classes of 2007 and above.
+If you graduated prior to 2007 you must contact the District Office to request records.

 Scheduling